Answers to frequently asked questions around furlough leave

 Employers will need a Government Gateway ID and password and an active PAYE enrolment to access the system to make a claim.
 Employers should ensure they have all of the necessary information before they start to make a claim.
 There is guidance under the flexible extension to the scheme about errors made when claiming, which includes notifying HMRC if there has been an overpayment so that a reduction can be made in a subsequent claim amount.

-After following the steps to make a claim online, employers should ensure they take a note of their claim reference number (as there won’t be a confirmation email).
+After following the steps to make a claim online, employers should ensure they take a note of their claim reference number.
 Employers should inform furloughed employees that you have made a claim but make clear to them that they do not need to take any action; they will receive their pay as normal.

 Step by step guidance on making a claim can be found on the government website.